 - Generating interest in the products you offer in your dropshipping store among potential customers

-Pros and Cons of Facebook Ads
+Pros of Facebook Ads

 - Advanced target marketing- Facebook is a social platform where users share lots of personal information and insights.
 Facebook Ads will not share this data with but it uses it to display your ads to a very accurately targeted audience.